Michael van Gerwen: 2016

+2017: Second world title

-Van Gerwen averaged over 100 in each of his four matches as he advanced to the semi-finals of the 2017 World Championship without facing a player in the top 20 on the Order of Merit.
-Raymond van Barneveld won the first set without reply in the semis, but van Gerwen then produced the greatest ever World Championship performance as he averaged a tournament record 114.05 (32 legs) in a 6–2 win.
+Van Gerwen averaged over 100 in each of his four matches as he advanced to the semi-finals of the 2017 World Championship.
+Raymond van Barneveld won the first set without reply in the semis, but Van Gerwen then produced the greatest ever World Championship performance as he averaged a tournament record 114.05 (32 legs) in a 6–2 win.
 It beat Phil Taylor's previous best of 111.21 (23 legs) in the second round of the 2002 World Championship.
-In the last set, van Gerwen missed a dart at double 12 for a nine-darter.
-In the final, Gary Anderson left 28 to take a 3–1 lead, but van Gerwen finished 86 to snipe that set, leveling the match at 2–2.
+In the last set, Van Gerwen missed a dart at double 12 for a nine-darter.
+In the final, Gary Anderson left 28 to take a 3–1 lead, but Van Gerwen finished 86 to snipe that set, leveling the match at 2–2.
 Van Gerwen ultimately took 12 of the next 14 legs to establish a 6–2 lead.
 He got over the line to take his second World Championship crown with a 7–3 win.
 With this victory, he held all seven PDC major ranking titles at the same time.
-42 180s were thrown in the final, the most ever in a darts match and van Gerwen's average of 107.79 brought his average over the whole tournament to 106.32.
+42 180s were thrown in the final, the most ever in a darts match and Van Gerwen's average of 107.79 brought his average over the whole tournament to 106.32.
 The win cemented his number one ranking as he was over £1 million ahead of second placed Anderson.

-Van Gerwen won his third successive Masters title by defeating Anderson 11–7 in the final, finishing with a 109.42 average.
+Van Gerwen won his third successive Masters title by defeating Anderson 11–7 in the final.
 Van Gerwen threw two nine-darters during his third round 6–2 win over Ryan Murray at the fourth UK Open Qualifier and he would take the title by beating Anderson 6–3 in the decider.
 He could not defend his UK Open title because he was forced to withdraw from the event due to a back injury.
-In the 2017 edition of the Premier League, van Gerwen successfully defended his title, topping the table of the league stage once again by winning nine matches, drawing four and losing two.
+In the 2017 edition of the Premier League, Van Gerwen successfully defended his title, topping the table of the league stage once again by winning nine matches, drawing four and losing two.
 After overcoming Anderson 10–7 in the semi-final, he would go on to face Peter Wright in the final.
-The Scotsman was leading 7–2 but van Gerwen staged a remarkable comeback to level at 8–8.
-Wright then had the title for the taking at 10–9, but missed six consecutive match darts to allow van Gerwen to again level and a 12-dart leg against the throw gave the Dutchman his third Premier League title, with a tournament average of 104.76.
+Van Gerwen beat Wright to claim his third Premier League title, with a tournament average of 104.76.
 At the World Cup, Netherlands secured their first title since 2014 by seeing off the Welsh pairing of Gerwyn Price and Mark Webster 3–1 in the final.